MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/5-create-slide-presentation.md

     **Add a new slide after slide 1.
 This slide should have an image of a mountain peak in the Alps.
 Towards the bottom of the slide, add a text box that says: Fabrikam's company motto - "We overcome every obstacle."
 Add speaker notes to this new slide that talk about how Fabrikam works diligently to solve every customer's request, never letting any obstacle stand in its way of success**.

 18. Review the new slide that was created.
-How successful was Copilot in creating this slide?
+How successful was Microsoft 365 Copilot in creating this slide?

 19. While the remaining training exercises in this module don't use this presentation, you can either discard it or save it if you want for future reference.